Brain health refers to the brain’s ability to function properly. This includes cognitive abilities, mental function, motor skills, and more.

 Common Neurological Diseases

-There are a number of neurological diseases in which cognitive issues
+There are a number of neurological diseases which can cause cognitive issues that negatively impact brain health.
+Two of the most common for seniors are dementia and Alzheimer’s disease.

 Understanding Dementia